 The aerospace engineering program at Florida Tech is a challenging course of study that offers students a chance to tackle compelling and relevant engineering problems using cutting-edge engineering tools and laboratory equipment.

 The undergraduate aerospace engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Additional information can be found on the department’s ABET information page.

 The academic environment in the College of Engineering is particularly conducive to personalized one-on-one attention from professors.
 With its small class sizes (usually fewer than 25 students per class), Florida Tech boasts a low student-to-faculty ratio while providing a high-quality curriculum.
 Working alongside professors in internships and research also gives students a more robust learning experience.